Viseur/Panning-and-Zooming-Demo/README.md

 A very simple demonstration on how some portion of a screen can be panned around, and zoomed in/out.

 # What does it do?
 when run, the program renders a 20 (rows) x 20 (columns) grid on a pygame window.
 The grid can be panned around by pressing the left mouse button and at the same time dragging the mouse.
-The grid can also be zoomed in / out via either the mouse wheel, or pressing the `-` key (to zoom out) and the `=` key (to zoom out).
+The grid can also be zoomed in / out via either the mouse wheel, or pressing the `-` key (to zoom out) and the `=` key (to zoom in).

 # Modules
 `main.py` needs pygame to render the grid in real time, and also handles mouse and keyboard input.
 The program itself runs at a steady 250